Overview

 Parental Leave

-If you are a full-time Associate, you are eligible for two weeks of paid Parental Leave (up to 80 hours) following the birth or adoption of a child.
+If you are a full-time associate, you are eligible for two weeks of paid Parental Leave (up to 80 hours) following the birth or adoption of a child.
 This is in addition to the leave provided to birth mothers through the Short-Term Disability Plan.

 For birth mothers, Parental Leave must be taken immediately after exhausting benefits provided under the Short-Term Disability Plan.
 Fathers or adoptive parents must take their Parental Leave within 90 days of a child’s birth or adoption.
 In both cases, leave must be taken as two consecutive weeks and runs concurrently with leave provided under the Family Medical Leave Act.
 Be sure to notify your supervisor of your Parental Leave as soon as you are able.